 Dr. Luciana C. de Oliveira is Professor and Chair of the Department of Teaching and Learning at the University of Miami in Miami, Florida.
 She is President (2018-2019) of TESOL International Association.
-Her research focuses on issues related to teaching English language learners (ELLs) at the K-12 level, including the role of language in learning the content areas; teacher education, advocacy and social justice; and nonnative English-speaking teachers in TESOL.
-Currently, Luciana’s research examines the linguistic challenges of the Common Core State Standards for ELLs and their implications for teachers of ELLs.
+Her research focuses on issues related to teaching emergent to advanced bilinguals (EABs) at the K-12 level, including the role of language in learning the content areas; teacher education, advocacy and social justice; and nonnative English-speaking teachers in TESOL.
+Currently, Luciana’s research examines the linguistic challenges of the Common Core State Standards for English language learners (ELLs) and their implications for teachers of ELLs.